Pylons/pyramid/docs/narr/traversal.rst

 Users interact with your :mod:`repoze.bfg` -based application via a *router*, which is just a fancy :term:`WSGI` application.
-At system startup time, the router is configured with a single object which represents the root of the model graph.
-All traversal will begin at this root object.
+At system startup time, the router is configured with a callback known as a :term:`root factory`, supplied by the application developer.
+The root factory is passed the WSGI "environment" (a dictionary) and it is expected to return an object which represents the root of the model graph.
+All :term:`traversal` will begin at this root object.
 The root object is usually a *mapping* object (such as a Python dictionary).

+.. note:: If a :term:`root factory` is passed to the :mod:`repoze.bfg` "make_app" function as the value ``None``, no traversal is performed.
+Instead, it's assumed that all URLs will be mapped to code via :term:`URL dispatch`.
+No root factory, no traversal.

-Items contained within the graph are analogous to the concept of :term:`model` objects used by many other frameworks (and :mod:`repoze.bfg` refers to them as models, as well).
+Items contained within the object graph are analogous to the concept of :term:`model` objects used by many other frameworks (and :mod:`repoze.bfg` refers to them as models, as well).
 They are typically instances of Python classes.